hpcc-systems/Deprecated-covid19/Readme.md

 -	Infection Fatality Rate (IFR) -- The likelihood of dying, having acquired an infection.
 This is a gross approximation assuming a constant ICR.
 IFR = CFR * ICR

--	immunePct -- The fraction of the population that has recovered from the infection and are considered immunune. immunePct = Recovered * ICR / Population
+-	immunePct -- The fraction of the population that has recovered from the infection and are considered immune. immunePct = Recovered * ICR / Population

 -	Infection State (IState) -- A qualitative metric that models the state of the infection.
 It will assign one of the following states to the infection within a location: 1) INITIAL, 2)RECOVERED, 3) RECOVERING, 4) STABILIZED, 5) STABILIZING, 6) EMERGING, 7) SPREADING.
 These are assigned based on a series of cascading predicate tests.
 The first true predicate assigns the state.